What Is a Milling Tool?

 3. Peripheral milling cutter:

-When the cutting teeth on the milling cutter exist on the circumference or periphery of the disc, these types of milling cutters are called circumferential milling cutters.
+When the cutting teeth on the milling cutter are located on the circumference or periphery of the disk, they are referred to as peripheral or circumferential milling cutters.
 These types of cutters can only be used in horizontal milling machines.

 4. Side milling cutter:

 This cutting tool can also be used for profiling milling operations and is known for its rigidity.
 The surface finish produced by the face milling cutter depends on the feed rate and the number of teeth on the tool.

 6. Concave milling cutter: